-On April 22, 1993, the State Council promulgated the Provisional Regulations Concerning the Issuance and Trading of Shares (the "Securities Provisional Regulations").
+On April 22, 1993, the State Council promulgated Provisional Regulations on the Management of the Issuing and Trading of Stocks (hereinafter called Securities provisional Regulations).
 These regulations deal with the application and approval procedures for public offerings of equity securities, trading in equity securities, the acquisition of listed companies, deposit, settlement, clearing and transfer of listed equity securities, the disclosure of information with respect to a listed company, investigation and penalties and dispute settlement.
-According to these regulations, we must obtain the approval of the Securities Committee to offer our Shares outside the PRC.
-In addition, if we propose to issue Renminbi denominated ordinary shares as well as special Renminbi-denominated shares, we must comply with the Securities Provisional Regulations.
-Provisions of these regulations in relation to acquisitions of listed companies and disclosure of information expressly apply to listed companies in general without being confined to listed companies on any particular stock exchange.
+According to these regulations, we must obtain the approval of the Securities Committee to offer our shares outside the PRC.
+In addition, if we propose to issue Renminbi denominated ordinary shares as well as special Renminbi denominated shares, we must comply with the Securities Provisional Regulations.